raphaelyancey/discourse-import-bbpress-plugin/README.md

   directory
 * In your discourse instance, run `rake import:bbpress`

   **Note:** if you are running multisite, you will need pass your database
 instance: `export RAILS_DB=<your_database> rake import:bbpress`

 * Cross your fingers
 * If everything worked, deploy
 * Be sure to have your users reset their passwords on the new Discourse site.

+# Extra
+* I encountered issues running the importer due to the **scrub** function patch in `lib/freedom_patches/scrub.rb`.
+Just in case you do run into a scrub error, modify this file to run the import then revert back after your done.
+I just changed `def scrub` to `def scrub2`.
+* If you run into `"You are trying to install in deployment mode after changing your Gemfile."` errors, just follow the instructions given.
+Run `bundle install` elsewhere and add the Gemfile.lock to version control.

 # Contributing